 Were you made to work in media?

-What they do: Editors select, polish and refine what’s included in a particular publication, television series, film or website.
-Although their role will vary greatly between industries, it’s their job to commission and manage all aspects of content, and, ultimately, they are responsible for the end product.
+What they do: Select, polish and refine what’s included in a particular publication, television series, film or website.
+Although their role will vary greatly between industries, it’s their job to commission and manage all aspects of content, and take responsibility for the end product.

 What you need: Excellent attention to detail, strong writing skills and an objective eye.
-They will also need to be deadline focused, and able to see the ‘big picture’.
-You will also need to have a degree or previous experience, perhaps as an Editorial Assistant or Sub Editor.
+You will also need to be deadline focused, and able to see the ‘big picture’.
+A degree and/or previous experience (e.g. as an Editorial Assistant or Sub Editor) is similarly essential.

 What you can earn: Somewhere around £18,000 for a first position, with an average of around £35,000 once proven.
 However, this can be a lucrative industry, and top magazines and newspaper publications will often pay in excess of £100,000 for a good Editor.